bcgov/castor/R/SpaDES-modules/yieldUncertaintyCastor/README.md

-## yieldUncertaintyCLUS
+## yieldUncertaintyCastor

 ### What it does

 Calibrates yield models used in BC to provide valuable information about timber projection uncertainty.
 This module builds on Robinson et al.'s (2016) approach by calibrating timber volume estimates using scale (observed) volume data to account for the uncertainty from both the forest inventory and the growth model.
 This module supports concepts of adaptive forest management in BC, by identifying factors leading to greater or lesser uncertainty around strategic decisions.
 For example, this module may inform a more robust AAC decision, by helping the Chief Forester understand situations where uncertainty in yields could lead to over or under estimates in AAC.
-This module will be used in the caribou and landuse simulator (CLUS) model to provide an estimate of volume yield uncertainty in the quantification of impacts from caribou conservation activities on harvest flows.
+This module will be used in the castor simulator model to provide an estimate of volume yield uncertainty in the quantification of impacts from caribou conservation activities on harvest flows.

 #### Management levers